ehForwarderBot/ehForwarderBot/docs/slave-channel.md

 ### `__init__(self, queue)`
 `super().__init__(queue)` should be called in the beginning.
 The "super" `__init__` method assigns the message `queue` to `self.queue`.
 Any other authorization steps are recommended to be done in this method.

+!!! note
-> Try to avoid user interaction as far as possible, if there is a way to login the platform using any fixed credentials, please avoid using dynamical verification.
+    Try to avoid user interaction as far as possible, if there is a way to login the platform using any fixed credentials, please avoid using dynamical verification.

 If your platform requires the user to provide any tokens (API key, secret, username, password, etc), you may ask your user to save those information to `config.py`, in a `dict` variable named with your channel unique ID.
 You can import it with `import config`, and call it with `config.<channel_id>`.